 April, May, June, September, and October offer lower prices, smaller crowds, and the best weather for a well-rounded trip.
 However, the last week of September and first week of October become very crowded in Munich because of Oktoberfest.

-Christmas markets are festive and take place from December 1 to December 24.
-The top three take place in Munich, Rothenburg, and Nuremberg, but smaller towns also host festive, colorful, and cozy Christmas markets.
+Christmas markets are festive and take place from December 1 to 24.
+The top three take place in Munich, Rothenburg, and Nuremberg, but smaller towns also host festive, colorful, and cozy events.

 Learn more: Best Time to Visit Germany